 The City provides retirement benefits to its employees through contributions to the California Public Employee's Retirement System ("CalPERS"), a cost-sharing multiple-employer public employee defined benefit pension plan.
 As discussed in Note 7 to the financial statements, in fiscal 2006 CalPERS assigned the City to a risk pool consisting of similarly sized agencies.
 The purpose of the risk pool is to provide greater consistency in contribution rates from year to year.
-The risk pool has a substantial unfunded liability and as a result the City's pension contribution rates are expected to remain somewhat higher than would otherwise be required for the next ten years in order to amortize the liability.
+The risk pool has an unfunded liability and, as a result, pension contribution rates for pool members are expected to remain somewhat higher than would otherwise be required for the next ten years in order to amortize the liability.
 To partially mitigate this increase, in fiscal 2010 the City made a lump-sum payoff of its separately distinguishable portion of the future retirement obligation in the amount of \$860,298.
-This payoff had the effect of reducing the fiscal 2010 contribution rate by 2.7%, and it will also reduce future required annual pension contributions.
+This payoff has the effect of reducing the City's future required annual pension contributions, while some other pool members with outstanding liabilities will continue to pay higher rates.